 The exterior can be thought of as “curb appeal,” but it entails more in the case of the city.
 The building should be attractive, and fit in with the community.

-The interior of the building is also very important.
+The interior of the building is also significant.
 It should be done tastefully.
-You can easily change the paint color of your apartment, but that is not the case for the building.
+You can quickly change the paint color of your apartment, but that is not the case for the building.
 The style of furniture, lighting, flooring (carpets, hardwood, etc.), and landings are just some of the things you should examine upon entering the building.

 Service with a smile

 You can also find out which management company the building uses, and check out its record.
 Some are notorious for providing poor service.
-Don’t associate a bigger management company with quality.
+Don’t associate a more prominent management company with quality.

 Thus far, your inspection of the building has been pretty straightforward.
 It is now time to explore further and look beyond the surface.